Our anti-racist vision and action

-A passionate team of people led the company on a journey of asking difficult questions, reflecting and learning.
+In this context, during Spring 2020, the Black Lives Matter movement made us reappraise our approach to racism.
+A passionate team of people led the company on a journey of asking difficult questions, reflecting, and learning.

 Who works at Pukka?

-Across our whole company globally 9% of our employees are Black, Asian and Minority Ethnic, 2% of which are Black**.
-In our hometown of Bristol, UK, 16% of the population belong to Black, Asian and Minority Ethnic groups and we continue to strive for fair representation across all levels of our business.
+Across our whole company globally 19% of our employees are Black, Asian, and Minority Ethnic*.
+In our hometown of Bristol, UK, 18.9%** of the population belong to Black, Asian, and Minority Ethnic groups and we continue to strive for fair representation across all levels of our business.